Confucianism - Main Beliefs, Values, Influence

 Virtue -Humanitarian Rule

 "Virtue" refers to "humanitarian rule" and "virtuous governing" in the strategies of managing state affairs and criticizes that "tyranny is fiercer than a tiger".

 Confucius proposes that rulers themselves should "cultivate virtue", "command oneself" and "rule by virtue".
-If the people be led by virtue, and uniformity sought to be given them by the rules of propriety, they will have a sense of shame, and moreover will become good.
+If the people be led by virtue, and uniformity sought to be given to them by the rules of propriety, they will have a sense of shame and moreover will become good.

 However, the "humanitarian rule" and "virtuous governing" don't mean immense leniency but alternating "leniency" with "fierceness".
 Those who "go against superiors" must be corrected fiercely.
 This is the"kingly way" of Confucius and Confucianism.